-ADOH will award make up to two (2) 9% LIHTC awards to awards with a maximum of up to \$3,000,000 applications where the subject real estate is located entirely on tribal land (if there are sufficient eligible applications).
-If necessary, ADOH may reduce one or both awards soas to fit under the total Tribal Set-Aside LIHTC maximum.
+ADOH will award up to two (2) awards with a maximum of up to \$3,000,000 to applications where the subject real estate is located entirely on tribal land.
+If necessary, ADOH may reduce one or both awards so as to fit under the total Tribal Set-Aside LIHTC maximum.
 Projects located on tribal land may apply under any set-aside and will not be limited to the Tribal Set-Aside.

-Tribal land means, all lands within the exterior boundaries of any land formally designated by the federal government as a Tribal reservation or land set apart by the federal government for a Tribe's use such as pueblos and tribal trust lands but it does not include land that the Tribe acquired legal title through nonfederal designation or award, unless (a) the tribe has obtained a federal public law stating that the Tribal members who reside in a particularly named area shall be considered (without any fiscal year limitation) for the purposes of the United States Housing Act of 1937 or such other federal housing law as residing on an Indian reservation or other Indian area; or (b) the tribe has acquired the land under Public Law 99-503 that provided for the replacement of certain lands within the Gila Bend Indian Reservation, the Secretary of the Interior holds such land in trust for the benefit of the tribe, and such land is deemed to be a Federal Indian Reservation for all purposes.
+Tribal land means, all lands within the exterior boundaries of any land formally designated by the federal government as a Tribal reservation or land set apart by the federal government for a Tribe's use such as pueblos and tribal trust lands but it does not include land that the Tribe acquired legal title through non-federal designation or award, unless (a) the tribe has obtained a federal public law stating that the Tribal members who reside in a particularly named area shall be considered (without any fiscal year limitation) for the purposes of the United States Housing Act of 1937 or such other federal housing law as residing on an Indian reservation or other Indian area; or (b) the tribe has acquired the land under Public Law 99-503 that provided for the replacement of certain lands within the Gila Bend Indian Reservation, the Secretary of the Interior holds such land in trust for the benefit of the tribe, and such land is deemed to be a Federal Indian Reservation for all purposes.
 The Project must be wholly located in the particular area stated in the federal public law to be considered tribal land.